nalamat/neurobehavior/doc/spike_extraction.rst

       This will save the spiketimes file using a standard "template" that consists of the name of the extracted spiketimes file, the channel sorted, and append it with '_curated'.
+In addition, it will ensure that the spiketimes file is saved in a format that can be read by the review_physiology GUI (there is an option to overlay the sorted spiketimes onto the raw trace).

       Finally, add some statistics about the spikes (e.g. refractory period violations, degree of overlap between clusters, etc.)::